Tom5521/Arch-App-Installer/README.md

-Thanks for using it: D
+Thanks for using it :D

 ATT: